HaydnRogan/lammps/doc/src/fix_rigid_abrade.rst

 As an extension of the :doc:`fix rigid/small <fix_rigid>` style, the *rigid/abrade* style treats triangulated hollow closed surfaces, comprised of discrete spherical atoms, as independent abradable bodies.
 The spherical atoms describing the surface form the nodes of a triangulated mesh, providing well-defined local areas and normals.
-Following an impact exceeding a material hardness :ref:`(Capozza) <Capozza>`, spheres are displaced inwards along these normals.
+Following an impact exceeding a material hardness :ref:`(Capozza) <Capozza_fix>`, spheres are displaced inwards along these normals.
 The result is a reduction in volume and a permanent change in particle shape.
-Each abraded particle’s moment of inertia is then recomputed through the triangulation and used to resolve future rigid-body dynamics.
-In this way, particle-level changes in shape are communicated up to the system’s bulk dynamics, which in turn informs subsequent abrasion.
+Each abraded particle's moment of inertia is then recomputed through the triangulation and used to resolve future rigid-body dynamics.
+In this way, particle-level changes in shape are communicated up to the system's bulk dynamics, which in turn informs subsequent abrasion.
 Unless otherwise stated, the guidance, restrictions, and underlying rigid-body functionality are unchanged from the *rigid/small* style.
 The listed optional keywords also largely comprise those supported by the *rigid/small* style.
 Detailed descriptions are reserved for features which deviate from the original *rigid/small* style.